GiovanniCastroIrizarry/GiovanniCastroIrizarry.github.io/_pages/about.md

   - /about.html
 ---

-I'm Giovanni Castro Irizarry, and I am a Ph.D  Student in Political Science at the University of California, Los Angeles (UCLA).
-My research focuses on Latino racial identification, assimilation, and political behavior.
+I am a Ph.D  Student in Political Science at the University of California, Los Angeles, with concentrations in Race, Ethnicity, and Politics, American Politics, and Methodology.
+My research analyzes how Latino's racial identification influences their political behavior and pathways to assimilation.
+I analyze survey data and develop experiments to study questions about ideology and discrimination.

+My dissertation uses this approach to study how intitutions influence racial heterogeneity among Latinos in the United States and its implications for political attitudes and behaviors.
+I also study how a significant share of Latinos and their descendants are leaving their Latino identification behind and self-classifying as non-Hispanic white.

+In the past, I have also studied discrimination patterns against Puerto Ricans in the real estate.
 My research has been published in *The Journal of Race, Ethnicity, and Politics*.

-I graduated with a Bachelor’s Degree in Political Science from the University of Puerto Rico, Rio Piedras.
-I also have a Master's Degree in Political Science from The Pennsylvania State University.
+I hold a Master's Degree in Political Science from The Pennsylvania State University.
+I graduated from the University of Puerto Rico, Rio Piedras with a Bachelor’s Degree in Political Science.

 I use He/Him/El pronouns.